Home & Health

 Supported by a financial contribution from Movember, ‘Dads Group’ aims to help hundreds of new fathers across Australia, both in person and online, connect and support each other.

-The only group of its kind in Australia, ‘Dads Group’ was developed by Tom and his wife Kate, when the couple found there was a gap in support options for men approaching fatherhood for the first time.
+The only group of its kind in Australia, ‘Dads Group’ was developed by Tom and his wife Kate.
+They created it when the couple found there was a gap in support options for men approaching fatherhood for the first time.

 “I went looking for support programs for expectant and new dads and there was nothing,” he said.
 “There just didn’t seem to be any groups where new dads could get together and hang out.”